-The standards in this section apply to all vehicular rights-of-way within new developments.
+The standards in this section apply to all vehicular rights-of-way, tracts or easements within new developments.
 SZ Civic is exempt.
 New streets and their associated facilities shall meet the standards in this section.
 References to standards detailed in the most recent edition of the MUTCD, Florida Greenbook and all applicable state and federal laws and rules governing access by persons with disabilities, including the Americans with Disabilities Act shall be required.
-All new Place Types shall have a Street Types Plan.
-Refer to Figure (5) for an example of a Street Types Plan.